nsmryan/RustRoguelike/README.md

     or quitting the game.
     * Msg: the messages put in the message log.
 This contains all changes that can occur to the game state, including movements, attacks, triggering traps, using skills, and starting and ending a turn.
+    * Input: the state of the input system.
+This type contains information on modifier keys and which other keys are held, and uses this information to map key presses into inputs to the game.
+    * Display: the display state contains SDL2 types, loaded textures, sprite and animation information, as well as screen layout.
+It is used in render the game to the screen.

 There are a number of ancillary structures such as Vaults for parts of maps, GameSettings for mutable data like